 When assessing new technology to buy and introduce, business leaders and enterprise decision-makers often turn to those who are experts in their sector.
 To increase their reputation and social media presence, technology companies are increasingly collaborating with influencers.

-However, today’s companies fail just to be noticed or understood amidst the relentless barrage of those attempting to sell their product or services.
+However, today’s companies fail just to be noticed or understood amidst the relentless barrage of those attempting to sell their product or services, from SaaS tools to dynamic gaming solutions.
 Tech consumers are also becoming savvier and desensitized to the ads they encounter daily.